Even if you are having some success with social media marketing, there’s always room for improvement.

 While these suggestions may provide you a good starting place, you should figure out what the most effective posting frequency is for your audience.
 This may take some trial and error, but when you find the sweet spots, you’ll know it.

 Need some ideas on what to post?
-Check out this list of 105 ways ecommerce businesses can use social media.
+Check out this list of 77 ways ecommerce businesses can use social media to market their brand.

 3. Engage Followers